-Matcha Energy Balls are filled with sweet dried dates, raw cashews, cocoa powder and matcha which…
+Matcha Energy Balls are filled with sweet dried dates, raw cashews, cocoa, protein powder, and matcha…

 Christmas pudding protein balls are filled with traditional warm spices like cinnamon, allspice, cocoa, and a touch of orange, then sweetened with dates and raisins.